Updated February 2018

 Bottom line: the 3D Lite is a solid economy umbrella stroller that’s easy to fold and carry, has 4 recline positions, a cupholder, a storage pocket, and a larger-than-most storage basket.
 Build-wise, it feels a bit cheap, especially compared to more expensive models on this list, it’s one of the heavier ones of the bunch (the true weight) and the sun canopy leaves something to be desired, but when you compare features vs. price, the Summer Infant 3D Lite is a solid value and our top choice in the economy category.

-Speaking of strollers that excite me, let’s discuss the Inglesina Net (replacing the Inglesina Swift).
+Speaking of strollers that excite me, let’s discuss the Inglesina Net (it replaced the Inglesina Swift).

 In the same class as the G-Luxe and Joovy Groove Ultralight, the Inglesina Net delivers similar features and — is a bargain compared to the G-Luxe ($130 less, day-umm).
 And who doesn’t love the Italian design?

-The Net delivers a smooth ride, has two recline positions, and is the lighter, hipper (hipper?) of the two Inglesina strollers at 11.2 lbs.
+The Net delivers a smooth ride, has two recline positions, and is the lighter, hipper (hipper?) of the two Inglesina strollers at 11 lbs.
 It has a removable/washable seat pad and comes with a shoulder strap, cupholder and storage pocket.
-The canopy is nice, but not as large as UPPABaby’s.
+The canopy is nice, but not as large as UPPAbaby’s.
 Everyone agrees this stroller is stable, sturdy and well-made.

 This stroller is a happy medium for many when comparing price vs. features.

-Weighing in at 15 lbs (meh), the newest version of the Ultralight (2017) offers a very comparable stroller for roughly $100 less than the G-Luxe.
-The 2017 version lies flat, so it can be used from birth.
+Weighing in at 15.7 lbs (meh), the Groove Ultralight offers a very comparable stroller for roughly $100 less than the G-Luxe.
+It lies flat, so it can be used from birth.
 It’s great for tall parents, both in handle height and for stride length, as reported by someone who is 6’4″.
-Like the Ingelsina and UPPABaby, this stroller is very sturdy and well built.
+Like the Ingelsina and UPPAbaby, this stroller is very sturdy and well built.

 What we love about this stroller: